Supranational Venezuela 2022

 Supranational Venezuela 2022 was the third Supranational Venezuela pageant.
 It was held at the Junín Theatre in Caracas, Venezuela on June 9, 2022.

 At the end of the event, Valentina Sánchez of Nueva Esparta crowned her successor Selene Delgado of Miranda as Miss Supranational Venezuela 2023.
 She represented Venezuela at the Miss Supranational 2023 pageant placing in the Top 24.

 At the same time, Ismelys Velásquez of La Guaira was appointed as Miss Supranational Venezuela 2022.
 She represented Venezuela at the Miss Supranational 2022 pageant placing as 4th runner-up.

 Also, William Badell of Zulia titled his successor Jorge Eduardo Núñez of Zulia as Mister Supranational Venezuela 2023.
-He represented Venezuela at the Mister Supranational 2023 pageant due to visa problemas, for this reason Anthony Gallardo of Distrito Capital replaced him representing the country in Mister Supranational 2022 placing in the Top 20.
+He represented Venezuela at the Mister Supranational 2023 pageant due to visa problems, for this reason Anthony Gallardo of Distrito Capital replaced him representing the country in Mister Supranational 2022 placing in the Top 20.

 Background

 Selection of participants

 (No. 11) Miguel Ángel Montevideo Zapata retired from the competition.